ionathansideras/ionathansideras/ReadMe.md

 ## Let's Connect! 🌐

-Feel free to reach out or explore more about my journey on my [LinkedIn].
+Feel free to reach out or explore more about my journey on my LinkedIn.
 Exciting times ahead as I continue to learn, evolve, and push the boundaries of front-end development!